 Summary

 A New Year offers new opportunities to improve your health.
-Here are several resolutions for a healthier 2023.
+Here are several potential resolutions for a healthier 2026.

 Increase exercise and physical activity.
-Current recommendations are to achieve at least 150 minutes of activity weekly.
-You are more likely to stick to it if you choose activities that you enjoy doing.
-Find an accountability partner to keep you on track.
+Strive to achieve at least 150 minutes of physical activity weekly.
+To lower the risk of thinning bones, include weight bearing exercise, such as walking.
+You are more likely to stick to your plan if you choose activities that you enjoy.
+Find an accountability partner to help keep you on track.

 Lose weight.
 If you’re overweight, set a goal to lose 7-10% of your body weight.
-This small percentage has shown benefit in slowing the progression of and reducing the risk for complications of many disease processes.
+This small percentage has shown benefit in slowing the progression of and reducing the risk for complications of many conditions.
+Do not let your focus be on what the scale displays, as this may discourage you.

 Schedule an annual physical.
-Many insurance companies allow annual exams and screening blood work to be done.
-This is considered a wellness exam with your primary care provider.
-Be sure to fast before your appointment so that blood sugar and cholesterol can be checked, if needed.
+Many insurance companies cover yearly exams, including screening fasting blood work.
+This is considered a wellness exam and can be scheduled with your primary care provider.
+Often, this includes lab tests to check your glucose and cholesterol.

 Have fun and enjoy life.
-Do activities you enjoy.
+Participate in activities you enjoy.
 Take time to go to the park or visit a family member or friend.
-Share love and companionship with others.
+Share love, communication and companionship with others.
 It will do you both good!

 Stay motivated.
-What is it that pushes you to be the best version or yourself?
+What pushes you to be the best version or yourself?
 Figure out your “why.”
 Then, remember it when things get challenging.

 Happy New Year!